marlonmacf/delivery/README.md

 - **bootstrap.yml**: Used to define parent configs for the application initialization, like the spring cloud app name or the server config conection.

-## Ordering Service
+## Order Service (CRUD)

-Order CRUD and integration with our authentication service.
+Ordering CRUD and integration with our authentication service.

 ###### Dependencies